Architecture

 @augure/scheduler | packages/scheduler | CronScheduler, JobStore, Heartbeat, parseInterval |

-@augure/tools | packages/tools | ToolRegistry + native tools (memory, schedule, web_search, http, sandbox_exec, opencode) |
+@augure/tools | packages/tools | ToolRegistry + native tools (memory, schedule, datetime, web_search, http, email, github, browser, sandbox_exec, opencode) |

 @augure/channels | packages/channels | Channel interface + Telegram implementation |

-@augure/sandbox | packages/sandbox | Docker container pool with on-demand creation, idle caching, and trust-level isolation |
+@augure/sandbox | packages/sandbox | Docker container pool with on-demand creation, idle caching, trust-level isolation, and automatic image provisioning |

 @augure/skills | packages/skills | Self-generated skill system: LLM generation, sandbox execution, auto-testing, self-healing, scheduler bridge, curated hub |